xxsnakerxx/react-native-ya-navigator/README.md

 And one more thing... ;-)

-You can listen when a scene will lose focus via route prop `onBlur`
+You can listen when a scene will lose focus via route prop `onSceneWillBlur`

 ```javascript
 ...